DamianK/php-stripe/README.md

 PHP Stripe Library
 ==================

-NOTE: This is a fork of the original PHP-Stripe library by bcessa, modified by me to work on my heavily modified codeigniter and with little updates.
+NOTE: This is a fork of the original PHP-Stripe library by @bcessa (Ben Cessa <ben@pixative.com>), modified by me to work on my heavily modified codeigniter and with little updates.

 This is the original README: